Anthropologist, social media guru, Icelandic nature and food enthusiast.

 Thanks to Iceland’s unique geography, the country is awash with natural pools and hot springs, meaning you’ll be spoilt for choice when it comes to finding the pool for you.

-But what visitors mightn’t realize is that Iceland has strict rules in regards pool hygiene, so much so that the tourism board even created this video guide for visitors:
+But what visitors mightn’t realize is that Iceland has strict rules in regard to pool hygiene, so much so that the tourism board even created this video guide for visitors:

 To help you conquer Iceland’s pool etiquette, we’ve created a checklist of everything you need to know and do before swimming in one of Iceland’s pools.
 Read on to learn more.

 The first step in exploring Iceland’s hot springs is to decide what kind of pool you want to visit.
-Visitors to the country have a wealth of options to choose from, including the world-famous Blue Lagoon or lesser-known geothermal pools like Gamla Laugin or Seljavallalaug.
+Visitors to the country have many options to choose from, including the world-famous Blue Lagoon or lesser-known geothermal pools like Secret Lagoon or Seljavallalaug.

 Before entering the changing rooms, it’s important to take off your shoes.
 It’s considered bad manners to wear your shoes into the changing room.
 Because of this, bathers leave their shoes on racks outside.
 Don’t worry though, your shoes will be perfectly safe and won’t be stolen!

 Showering naked is mandatory for all swimmers before entering the water.
 This is done purely for hygiene reasons and is what keeps geothermal water, which has no chlorine, clean and free from harmful bacteria.